 These are designs that I have made in SolidWorks, some for research at UC Berkeley, and some on my own.
-Unfortunately, the designs created for EnvisionTEC are confidential an proprietary so I cannot post them here.
-Machines that I have designed for EnvisionTEC include the Micro+ upgrade to Micro+ cDLM, and SLCOM 1 machines.
+Unfortunately, the designs created for EnvisionTEC and Divergent 3D are confidential an proprietary so I cannot post them here, but I will post images of the work I’ve done that are published by the companies.
+Machines that I have designed for EnvisionTEC include the Micro+ upgrade to Micro+ cDLM, Vida cDLM, envisionOne, and SLCOM 1 machines.
+I was the originator of the idea and design for EnvisionTEC’s “domeless” cDLM basements.

 Giftcard holder for my parents for Christmas.
 Why get a normal envelope when you can 3D print a cool holder?